 At Tacoma Art Museum, we believe that all students are artists, with the power to make meaning by viewing and creating works of art.
-Through creative expression, artists express the realities & possibilities of communities, society, & the world.
+Through creative expression, artists express the realities & possibilities of communities, society, and the world.

 Create with Artists